-- 1. Release clamps and remove the filter element.
-Clean the air cleaner canister with a damp cloth. - 2.
-Before installing a new filter element, place a bright light inside the filter and rotate slowly to check for any holes or tears in the paper.
+1. Release clamps and remove element.
+Clean the air cleaner canister with a damp cloth.

+2. Before installing a new element, inspect it by placing a bright light inside and rotating the element slowly, looking for any holes or tears in the paper.
 Also check gaskets for cuts or tears.
 Do not attempt to use a damaged element which will allow abrasive particles to enter the engine.